SonTrungTo/Full_Stack/EloquentJS/ch16/README.md

 * `runGame`: Since the game is a sequence of levels, the game restarts a level when a player loses and proceeds to the next level until the game is absolutely finished!
 Then the player has won!

+# Exercise 16.1: Game Over
+The game now starts from the beginning if you lose all lives!